-Oregon Race Relations 1849 The year the Oregon Territory passed the Exclusion Bill banning African Americans from settling there.
-Its preamble read: by the Numbers "...situated as the people of Oregon are, in the midst of an Indian population, it would be highly dangerous to allow free negroes and mulattoes to reside in the territory or to intermix with the Indians, instilling in their minds feelings of hostility against the white race . . . be it enacted . . . that it shall not be lawful for any negro or mulatto to come in or reside within the limits of this Territory."
-Article | Section 35 of 1859 Oregon State Constitution:
+1849 The year the Oregon Territory passed the Exclusion Bill banning African Americans from settling there.
+Its preamble read:

+"...situated as the people of Oregon are, in the midst of an Indian population, it would be highly dangerous to allow free negroes and mulattoes to reside in the territory or to intermix with the Indians, instilling in their minds feelings of hostility against the white race . . . be it enacted . . . that it shall not be lawful for any negro or mulatto to come in or reside within the limits of this Territory."

+Article I Section 35 of 1859 Oregon State Constitution: